dmabery/dltn.io/posts/charles-dickens-active-patience.md

 ---
-Title: Charles Dickens and Active Patience
+Title: "Charles Dickens and Active Patience"
-tags:
+tags: "person"
-  - person
-Date: 2023-08-10
+Date: "2023-08-10"
-Description: Don't just wait.
-Work.
+Description: "Don't just wait.
+Work."
 Published: true
-Slug: charles-dickens-active-patience
+Slug: "charles-dickens-active-patience"
-Type: Essay
+Type: "Essay"
 ---
 Active Patience Active Patience is the idea that while you're waiting, you should be preparing.